metabrainz/mb-solr/README.md

 5. Use this tag to [set `MB_SOLR_VERSION` in MusicBrainz Docker Compose project](https://github.com/metabrainz/musicbrainz-docker?tab=readme-ov-file#local-development-of-musicbrainz-solr).

 See also [The Debugger’s Guide to MusicBrainz Solr](HACKING.md).

+## Helper commands

+SolrCloud collections backups from the MusicBrainz Solr cluster powering musicbrainz.org are made available twice a week to save mirror owners the initial cost of indexing the whole MusicBrainz data from scratch which can take hours and significant resources.
+Those backups are provided as Zstandard-compressed tar archives.
+Helper commands to handle these archives are provided in Docker images:

+   fetch-backup-archives
+   load-backup-archives
+   remove-backup-archives

+In May 2025, the measured time for fetching 60 GB was 12 min (depending on your bandwidth,) and the measured time for loading was 12 min (depending on your CPU/RAM/Disk speed.)

+A fourth helper command allows to delete all the Solr data if needed:

+   delete-indexed-documents

+Each of these commands is self-documented through the option `--help`.